 Many moms want to try for a vaginal birth after having a cesarean, and we have a very high rate of successful vaginal birth after cesarean (VBAC) deliveries.
 And that may be you this time around.
 If you’re interested in trying a vaginal delivery after having had a cesarean, start by talking with your OB-GYN or midwife.

 If you have a more complex pregnancy, our expert team is prepared to take care of you and your baby.
-You’ll get peace of mind knowing that Regions Hospital offers the most advanced treatments, just in case things don’t go as planned.
+You’ll get peace of mind knowing that Regions Hospital offers the most advanced treatments just in case things don’t go as planned.
 Our birth center has a dedicated space for high-risk births.
-Plus, Regions Hospital is home to the east metro’s only Level 1 trauma center of adults and children, and has nationally recognized specialty care team that can deliver the highest level of care.
+Plus, Regions Hospital is home to the east metro’s only Level 1 trauma center for adults and children, and has a nationally recognized specialty care team that can deliver the highest level of care.

 Post-delivery care at our birth center is family-centered.
 We’re a certified Baby-Friendly USA Hospital, which means that we do everything possible to help moms and babies bond right after birth.

 We respect your right to choose whether to breastfeed, and we offer help and coaching if you need it.
 That means offering lactation support services from a certified lactation consultant, and making donor breast milk available, if needed.

 HealthPartners pediatricians are available to care for newborns.
 And kids’ health care continues throughout your stay and after you leave the hospital.
 That way, we help you and your new baby get off to the best start possible.
 If your baby needs extra care, we’re ready too.
 Neonatologists from Children’s Hospital staff our Level 2 NICU.